philipperemy/vision-api/README.md

 # Google Vision API
 *Made easy!
 Cloud Vision API enables developers to understand the content of an image by encapsulating powerful machine learning models in an easy-to-use REST API.
-It quickly classifies images into thousands of categories (such as, “sailboat”), detects individual objects and faces within images, and reads printed words contained within images.
-You can build metadata on your image catalog, moderate offensive content, or enable new marketing scenarios through image sentiment analysis.*
+It quickly classifies images into thousands of categories (such as, “sailboat”), detects individual objects and faces within images, and reads printed words contained within images.*

 <p align="center">
   <img src="https://lanouvelletribune.info/buzz/wp-content/uploads/2018/03/google_LOGO.jpg" width="400">